Category Visionaries

 www.GlobalTalent.co

 Welcome to another episode of Category Visionaries — the show that explores GTM stories from tech's most innovative B2B founders.
-In today’s episode, we’re speaking with Mark Lehmkuhle, CEO & Founder of Epitel, a brain health technology platform that has raised over $20 Million in funding.
+In today’s episode, we’re speaking with Vijay Sikka, CEO and Founder of Sikka, a retail healthcare technology platform that has raised over $30 Million in funding.

 Here are the most interesting points from our conversation: